$28.00Request Exam Copy Request Desk Copy

 From the day they first met at Yale Law School, Bill and Hillary were inseparable, even though their relationship was inherently volatile.
 The personal dynamic between them would go on to determine their political fates.
 Hillary was instrumental in Bill’s triumphs as Arkansas’s governor and saved his presidential candidacy in 1992 by standing with him during the Gennifer Flowers sex scandal.
 He responded by delegating to her powers that no other First Lady had ever exercised.
 Always tempestuous, their relationship had as many lows as it did highs, from near divorce to stunning electoral and political successes.

 Chafe’s many insights—into subjects such as health care, Kenneth Starr, welfare reform, and the extent to which the Lewinsky scandal finally freed Hillary to become a politician in her own right and return to the consensus reformer she had been in college and law school—add texture and depth to our understanding of the Clintons’ experience together.
 The latest book from one of our preeminent historians, Bill and Hillary is the definitive account of the Clintons’ relationship and its far-reaching impact on American political life.

 “Chafe faithfully records every episode of their colorful careers with clarity (no easy task, given the legal and political complications of events such as Whitewater), and his writing is gracefully readable . . .
 It’s a satisfying read.”—Edith Gelles, San Francisco Chronicle

-William H. Chafe is the Alice Mary Baldwin Professor of History at Duke University.
-He is the author of many books on race, gender, and politics, including, most recently, The Rise and Fall of the American Century: The United States from 1890 to 2008, The Unfinished Journey: America Since World War II, and Private Lives / Public Consequences: Personality and Politics in Modern America.
+William H. Chafe is the Alice Mary Baldwin Professor of History at Duke University and the former president of the Organization of American Historians.
+The author of numerous prizewinning books on civil rights, women’s history, and politics, he is best known, most recently, for The Unfinished Journey: America Since World War II and Private Lives / Public Consequences: Personality and Politics in Modern America.